 The treated Battle Scar will heal over the course of the next week.

-Exert your Mind and spend an hour to activate.
-Select a Living or Animate target within arm's reach.
+Exert your Mind and spend a minute.
+Select a Living target within arm's reach.
+You must use up Green tall colored candle. in order to activate this Effect.
 Select a Battle Scar on your target to treat.

 Expend a point of Battery and spend a minute.
 Select a Living target within arm's reach.
 Select a Battle Scar on your target to treat.